iamngoni/made-in-zwe/README.md

 * [ID Codes for Zim](https://github.com/Umlamulankunzi/Zim_ID_Codes) - Python-Desktop App providing Zimbabwe National ID codes for all districts, provinces and towns. **By [@umlamulankunzi](https://www.instagram.com/umlamulankunzi)**
 * [Image Accessibility Extension](https://github.com/michaeldera/image-accessibility-extension) - A Google Chrome and Microsoft Edge extension to add alt attributes to images on webpages without them. **By [@michaeldera](https://twitter.com/michaeldera)**
+* [Image Recognition Function](https://github.com/michaeldera/image-recognition-function) - A serverless function using Azure Cognitive Services to expose a REST endpoint to identify the what is in an image and return it as a JSON payload. **By [@michaeldera](https://twitter.com/michaeldera)**

 ## <a name="J">J
 ## <a name="K">K